halissonmartins/spring-jpa-testcontainers-rabbitmq-kafka-oracle-cucumber/README.md

 - https://medium.com/@uilenlelles/testcontainers-com-springboot-cucumber-junit-5-rabbitmq-814d3ee48f38
 - https://medium.com/@uilenlelles/testcontainers-com-springboot-cucumber-junit-5-oracledatabase-6ed5d081f0bc

+## Future Fixes
+* Use recent versions of containers e libs
+* Use Hooks class and Add containers Kafka and Oracle
+* Use English in comments and logs

 ## Future Features
-* Use recent versions of containers
-* Use Hooks class and Add containers Kafka and Oracle
+* Add two controllers (RabbitMQ and Kafka) that send a menssage and save in Oracle database
+* Add Docker Compose file to run the application